George Siopsis, Director

 In recent years, his research has focused on quantum gravity and related issues (holography, entanglement, black holes and the information loss paradox), and applications to condensed matter physics.
 He has trained several PhD students who have embarked on promising careers, and introduced undergraduates as well as high school students to research in quantum physics and fundamental interactions.
 Currently, he is working on quantum computing and quantum information processing in collaboration with members of the Quantum Information Science group at Oak Ridge National Laboratory.

-Hey everyone, I am a rising senior here at the University of Tennessee Knoxville.
-I am majoring in Biological Sciences with a concentration in Microbiology and I have received a minor in Italian Language and Culture (Ciao Y’all!).
-After however many more years of graduate school I have left, I hope to find myself in a Microbiology Research career like the CDC.
-I have been an Resident Assistant at UT for 2 years for a variety of students including freshman, honors students, engineering majors, and upperclassman students.
+Hey everyone!
+I am very excited to go along for the ride with you this summer at Governor’s School.
+As of May, I will be/am a graduate of the University of Tennessee in Knoxville.
+My degree is in Biological Sciences with a concentration in Microbiology and I have received a minor in Italian Language and Culture (Ciao Y’all!).
+I will be attending the University of Georgia as a PhD student in Microbiology this fall and hope to one day find a job in Microbiology Research.
+I have been a Resident Assistant at UT for 3 years for a variety of students including freshman, honors students, engineering majors, and upperclassman students.
 I was also a participant of GSSE in 2015.
-This Governor’s School program was by far the most significant reason for me coming to UT, which has been the best decision of my life so far!
-I was given the opportunity to be a Resident Assistant last summer for the 2018 program (shoutout to my championship Slytheropsin crew) and was so thankful to come back as the Associate Resident Director this year!
+This Governor’s School program was by far the most influential pre-college experiences of my high school career!
+I was given the opportunity to return to GSSE as a Resident Assistant for the 2018 program and as the Associate Resident Director for the 2019 and 2020 programs!
 During my days at college, I spend most of my free time with my Microbiology research lab where I investigate antibiotic resistance through different growth conditions.
-Additionally, I love UT sports as a whole as well as playing tennis, volleyball, badminton, but my all time favorite pastime is most definitely either eating or watching Forrest Gump.
-I am looking forward to meeting you all and helping you reach your highest potential here at Governor’s School for Sciences and Engineering!
+Additionally, I love UT sports and spending time with my friends as well as playing tennis, volleyball, and badminton.
+I am looking forward to meeting you all and helping you reach your highest potential here at Governor’s School for the Sciences and Engineering!